cantonini-syd/ccna-packet-tracer-labs/README.md

 ## Credit

 All lab scenarios are based on the free CCNA practice labs published by **Jeremy Cioara** [jeremysitlab.com](https://jeremysitlab.com) and his accompanying YouTube videos.
-Jeremy's content is an outstanding free resource for anyone studying networking.

-## License

-The walkthroughs and configurations in this repository are released under the MIT License (see `LICENSE`).